Opentrino/Opentrino-Design/CitrinoDesign/README.md

 5- **Branch Prediction** will also need to be implemented
 6- In order to improve throughput, **VLIW** (Very Long Instruction Word) is within the plans
 7- To extend throughput even further, **Multithreading** will also be implemented
-8- There is also plans to make the Microprocessor **Multi Cored**, however, this choice is not yet confirmed
+8- There are also plans to make the Microprocessor **Multi Cored**, however, this choice is not yet confirmed
-9- A **Floating Poing Unit** may also be implemented
+9- A **Floating Poing Unit** will also be implemented

 ___
 ___